kirandash/angularts/readme.txt

 There is a class Control for input fields of a form. ngControl directive is used to associate this Class to the input object

+Implicit control has only 3 validations - required, minlength and maxlength

+#firstName="ngForm" is a temporary variable implicitly created to have a reference for the input object

 Module driven forms
 More code and control over validation also